Skip to content

 Nozzle Comparison

-At an operating pressure of 2000 psi, the resulting average droplet size is roughly one tenth the diameter of a single strand of human hair.
+At an operating pressure of 2000 psi, the resulting average droplet size is roughly one-tenth the diameter of a single strand of human hair.

 Droplet Comparison

-Small droplets have a larger surface to volume ratio compared to larger droplets.
+Small droplets have a larger surface-to-volume ratio compared to larger droplets.
 This allows them to evaporate much more rapidly than larger droplets.

 Want Proof?

-- Installed MeeFog system cost.
+• Installed the MeeFog system cost.

 Featured Case Study